 - Feature donation stories in your hospital newsletter, website, and on social media sites

-- Place registry brochures in key areas to inspire employees, colleagues, and the public to learn more about donation
+- Place registry brochures in key areas to inspire employees, colleagues, and the public to learn more about donation (a variety of languages available)

 - Host a donation celebration at your hospital